 Selecting the right schedule for payroll may seem to be a decision that’s simple and straightforward; however, there are important factors that need to be taken into consideration with this decision.
-This includes the work environment, labor and employment regulations, benefits, and payroll cost.
+This includes the work environment, labor and employment regulations, benefits, and payroll costs.
 The first step in selecting the correct schedule of business for payroll is analyzing the work environment and the kind of employees an employer retains.

 As soon as the business has considered what is best for its employees, the next thing to check is the requirements for payment of salaries that are set by local regulations.
 Laws can vary depending on the jurisdiction a business falls under.
 After checking applicable regulations, it is then time to discuss with the payroll specialists or accounting department of the business to determine the schedule that is best.
-There are often benefits expenses, as well as processing expenses which can have an effect to the schedule that’s perfect for the enterprise.
+There are often benefits expenses, as well as processing expenses which can have an effect on the schedule that’s perfect for the enterprise.

 Generally, a weekly pay period is what’s preferred by businesses with hourly employees mainly.
-Semimonthly and biweekly pay periods prove to be more ideal for SMEs and startups, depending on the employees’ makeup within the organization as well as charges for payroll processing.
-As for the monthly pay schedule, it is what’s recommended for workers who are freelancing as many salaried workers find it hard to budget if they are only paid once in a month.
+Semimonthly and biweekly pay periods prove to be ideal for SMEs and startups, depending on the employees’ makeup within the organization as well as charges for payroll processing.
+As for the monthly payment schedule, it is what’s recommended for workers who are freelancing as many salaried workers find it hard to budget if they are only paid once a month.